NSS Key Log Format

 Key logs can be written by NSS so that external programs can decrypt TLS connections.
 Wireshark 1.6.0 and above can use these log files to decrypt packets.
-You can specify the key file path via Edit→Preferences→Protocols→SSL→(Pre)-Master-Secret log filename.
+You can tell Wireshark where to find the key file via Edit→Preferences→Protocols→TLS→(Pre)-Master-Secret log filename.

 Key logging is enabled by setting the environment variable

 SSLKEYLOGFILE to point to a file.
 Note: starting with NSS 3.24 (used by Firefox 48 and 49 only), the

 SSLKEYLOGFILE approach is disabled by default for optimized builds using the Makefile (those using gyp via

 build.sh are not affected).
 Distributors can re-enable it at compile time though (using the